cassianogatto/SCAN_R_4.5.2/README.md

   "DT"
 ))
 ```
-### Step 3: Run SCAN
+### 3: Run SCAN remotelly
 Once the packages are installed, you can launch the SCAN Engine directly from GitHub by typing this in your R console:
 ```r
 library(shiny)
 # Run SCAN directly from the repository
 runGitHub("SCAN_R_4.5.2", "cassianogatto")
 ```
 When you run SCAN remotely for the first time is recommended to downloado the [example](https://github.com/cassianogatto/SCAN_R_4.5.2/examples) folder in this repository.
-A sample of Neotropical Primate distributions is available to test 1) map loading, as the shp files are properly configurated and can be used as a template, 2) Spatial Congruence Cs calculus, as the data is small enough for a rapid test of the App, 3) SCAN algorithm, and 4) Graph and Map interfaces of the SCAN App.
+A sample of Neotropical Primate distributions is available to test:
+  a) map loading, as the shp files are properly configurated and can be used as a template,
+  b) Spatial Congruence Cs calculus, as the data is small enough for a rapid test of the App,
+  c) SCAN algorithm, and
+  d) Graph and Map interfaces of the SCAN App.

+### 4: Clone or download SCAN_R_4.5.2 folder in your computer
-### Step 4: Alternatively, you can download or clone the [SCAN_R_4.5.2](https://github.com/cassianogatto/SCAN_R_4.5.2) directory in your computer.
+Alternatively, you can download or clone [(see github directions)](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [SCAN_R_4.5.2](https://github.com/cassianogatto/SCAN_R_4.5.2) directory in your computer.
 After downloading the folder open ui.R and server.R in RStudio, call for the Shiny package, and run the App:
 ```r
 library(shiny)
 # Run SCAN
 shiny::runApp('C:/SCAN_R4.5.2')
 ```
-Or use the "run App" buttom to start the SCAN shiny app
+Or use the "run App" buttom to start the SCAN shiny app in RStudio or your local favorite internet browser.

 ### Example
-The folder <strong>example</strong> brings a small sample of New World Primate distributions to practice and build your first Chorotypes!
+The `example` folder <strong>example</strong> brings a small sample of New World Primate distributions to practice and analyze your first Chorotypes!

 ### Perspectives...
 We are applying the method to the analysis of endemic patterns of South American Birds and Primates (with collaborators).
 SCAN is super intuitive, allows the gattering of new insights about species distributions, and now is fully converted to a standard network analysis (in R).
 Many network tools and concepts can now be integrated to biogeographical analysis.